npovey/unet15/README.md

+**Applying U-Net Model to Improve the Quality of Low Dose and Sparse-View CT Scans**

 **Overview**

 There are two ways of reducing the radiation dose to the patient while taking CT scans: (i) acquiring data with a lower beam intensity, and (ii) reducing the number of views (sparse-view CT).
 Both methods decrease image quality, but in different ways.
 The low dose image looks like a noisy version of a normal image, while the sparse-view CT has streaking artifacts.
 Our interest is to improve the quality of low dose and sparse-view CT images by using deep neural networks.
 The approach is based on the well-known U-Net model [1] implemented using the Keras functional API with the TensorFlow backend.
 We compared the results with the Denoising CNN model that has previously been described [2].